Disaster Medicine Handbook: A Quick Reference

 Ethically, we should include children in disaster plans.
 That means setting aside the right resources:

-It also means planning for their mental health, which is often affected long after the event.The World Health Organization and other relief organizations in the Sphere Project recommend psychological first aid as a first-line intervention in disaster settings.
+It also means planning for their mental health, which is often affected long after the event.The World Health Organization (WHO) and other relief organizations recommend psychological first aid as a first-line intervention in disaster settings.

 Useful Resources: